 With Websitestoolz, New Balance used social proof to lift website conversions among mobile users by 10%.

-4. Improve user navigation
+4. Improve user navigation on your ecommerce business store.

 According to a report from KoMarketing, 37% of shoppers say poor navigation is enough of a problem to make them leave a website.
 If your online store isn’t easy to navigate, then your website conversion rate will inevitably suffer.